maester365/maester/docs/docs/tests/maester/MT.1001.md

 ---
-title: MT.1001
+title: MT.1001 - At least one Conditional Access policy is configured with device compliance
-description: At least one Conditional Access policy is configured with device compliance
+description: Device compliance conditional access policy can be used to require devices to be compliant with the tenant's security configuration.
 slug: /tests/MT.1001
 ---